BShraman/GenAIRAG-Airflow/README.md

 ## Gen AI  RAG Using Airflow and Gradio

 This project is a RAG-based (Retrieval-Augmented Generation) chatbot that allows users to upload a URL, which is then parsed and stored in a vector database.
-The stored collection is utilized to query user questions, with data retrieved dynamically from the vector database to provide relevant answers.
-The system leverages Apache Airflow for workflow orchestration, Gradio for the interactive user interface, and the OpenAI API for embedding and chat functionalities.
-The entire process is orchestrated efficiently using Docker containers and custom-built Airflow DAGs, offering a modular and scalable solution.
+The stored collection is used to query user questions, dynamically retrieving relevant answers from the vector database.
+The system utilizes Apache Airflow for workflow orchestration, Gradio for an interactive user interface, and the OpenAI API for embedding and chat functionalities.
+Docker containers efficiently orchestrate the entire process, providing a scalable and modular solution.
+The application is fully containerized, ensuring portability and ease of deployment across different environments.

 ## Project Structure